gmarimon98/dd-srd/content/optional-rules/modifiers.md

 * **Death Roll**: When a character would become OUT in a context where they might die, the GM can call for a death roll.
 The player must roll a D20 with no bonus.
 If they roll a 1 or a 2, their character dies.
 If they roll a 19 or a 20, they recover one stress.
 If they roll anything else, they become OUT normally.

-* **Random Stats**: When creating a character, instead of assigning stats normally, instead roll 1D10 for each stat in order and divide each result by two, rounding up.
+* **Random Stats**: When creating a character, instead of assigning stats normally, roll 1D10 for each stat in order and divide each result by two, rounding up.

 * **Player Weakness**: When creating a character, you must create a number of weaknesses determined by your GM (usually 1 or 2).
 Write them down in unused tag slots.
 When those weaknesses are invoked during a roll, increase the difficulty by one for each.